The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-Pitch adapters are flexible printed circuits used to connect DSSDs with \apv\ chips.
-They are produced in different shapes and lengths, depending on the sensors type, side, and position in the SVD layout.
-The electrical connection between the chips and the pitch adapters, as well as between pitch adapters and the sensor strips, is established by ultrasonic wedge wire bonding with $\rm 25\,\mu m$ thick aluminum wires.
-The main requirements for the pitch adapters are thus flexibility, flatness, fine pitch, good capability of performing wirebonding on the pads, and electrical quality.
-Flexibility is particularly important for the \gls{origami} concept and a single copper layer design is chosen to enable bending without peeling off after gluing.
+\paragraph{Pitch adapters.} Pitch adapters are flexible printed circuits used to connect DSSDs with \apv\ chips.
+They are produced in different shapes and lengths, depending on the sensor type, side, and position in the SVD layout.
+The electrical connection between the chips and the pitch adapters, as well as between pitch adapters and the sensor strips, is established by ultrasonic wedge wire bonding with \qty{25}{\um}-thick aluminum wire.
+The main requirements for the pitch adapters are thus mechanical flexibility, flatness, fine pitch, good capability of performing wirebonding on the pads, and electrical quality.
+Mechanical flexibility is particularly important for the \gls{origamischeme} and a single copper layer design is chosen to enable bending without peeling off after gluing.
 The base material is a 25~\um\ polyimide film with 5~\um\ copper.
 A coverlay of a 12~\um\ polyimide film with a 15~\um\ glue layer is added on both top and bottom of the base material.
 The bottom coverlay is required to ensure the flatness required for good gluing quality.

 The bonding pad pitch is smallest on the APV~side and amounts to only 44~\um.
 To achieve a pad pitch with enough bonding pad width for good wire bonding, the bonding pads are arranged in three rows as shown in figure~\ref{fig:C2_pa_three_rows}.
 The minimum pattern width and pitch are 20~\um\ and 15~\um\ on the design, respectively.
 For good wire bonding quality, a minimum bonding pad width of 30~\um\ is required, and a thin displaced gold plating is applied onto a nickel plating with a thickness of 3 to 4~\um.